 Internal funding and award opportunities (those managed by UCLA or other UC campuses) are one resource for the campus community to support and recognize engagement in research and creative activities.

 Internal Funding & Award Mechanisms Managed By ORCA

-The Office for Research & Creative Activities (ORCA) supports a number of internal funding and award mechanisms (click title for full information):
+The Office of the Vice Chancellor for Research & Creative Activities (ORCA) supports a number of internal funding and award mechanisms (click title for full information):